aemann2/aemann2/README.md

 <h1 align="center">Hi, I'm Adam!</h1>

-- **What I'm learning now:** I'm getting familiar with [Redwood](https://redwoodjs.com/), a React framework that simplifies setting up GraphQL and automates repetitive tasks.
-I've also been working a lot with React Native, and am creating my first NextJS app from scratch!
+- **What I'm learning now:** I work for a company that uses [Django](https://www.djangoproject.com/), so I've been spending a lot of time with that framework learning Class Based Views.
+So far I'm extremely impressed with how easy it is to quickly stand up a full-stack application.

 - **Open Source Work:** I'm a volunteer for [OpenOakland](https://github.com/openoakland), a project of Code for America that uses technology to solve problems in my community.
 I'm currently working on a project called [Funding Public Safety](https://github.com/openoakland/funding-public-safety).